conservationtechlab/dencam/README.md

 the full resolution camera view and a one-to-one pixel view intended to aid in focusing the camera (the camera is focused manually).

+On the Network page, the second button will toggle on/off airplane mode.
+Note that airplane mode will be enabled or disabled on boot depending on the variable AIRPLANE_MODE in the config file.

 ## Setting up DenCam to run on boot

 TODO